MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabviewitem_headertemplate.md

 ## -property-value

-The DataTemplate used to display the content to the right of the tab strip
+The DataTemplate used to display the content to the right of the tab strip.

 ## -remarks